 Is it serious?

 To help provide some relief from the symptoms, you can apply a heating pad to your abdomen, back or side.
 You can use over-the-counter medicine, like acetaminophen or ibuprofen, to help with any pain or fevers.
-It is important to stay hydrated by drinking plenty of water and avoid coffee and alcohol until your infection has cleared since they can increase your need to urinate.
-Sometimes, your kidney infection is severe enough that you need to be admitted to the hospital in order to get antibiotics and fluids via an intravenous (IV) catheter.
-If you have recurrent kidney infections, it is recommended that you be evaluated by a nephrologist (kidney specialist) or urologist (urinary surgeon) to find the cause and determine the appropriate treatment.
+It’s vital to stay hydrated by drinking plenty of water and avoid coffee and alcohol until your infection has cleared since they can increase your need to urinate.
+Sometimes, your kidney infection is severe enough that you need to be admitted to the hospital to get antibiotics and fluids via an intravenous (IV) catheter.
+If you have repeat kidney infections, it’s a good idea to be evaluated by a nephrologist (kidney specialist) or urologist (urinary surgeon) to find the cause and determine the appropriate treatment.

-When it comes to kidney infections, prevent is the key.
-If you happen to have one, prompt medical treatment is paramount.
-By knowing the information about them, you will be prepared to prevent and deal with them.
+When it comes to kidney infections, prevention is the key.
+If you happen to have one, prompt medical treatment is vital.
+Using the information you just learned will help you prevent or deal with them.
 If you have any questions or concerns about kidney infections, please speak with your doctor.
-If you would like more information, please visit the Urology Care Foundation’s kidney infection page at http://www.urologyhealth.org/urologic-conditions/kidney-(renal)-infection-pyelonephritis(renal)-infection-pyelonephritis
+If you would like more information, please visit the Urology Care Foundation’s kidney infection page at http://www.urologyhealth.org/urologic-conditions/kidney-(renal)-infection-pyelonephritis